-The Weight Watchers Diet is easily one of the most well known dieting programs in the world.
+The Weight Watchers Diet, which was recently rebranded as WW, is easily one of the most well-known dieting programs in the world.
 It has been around for decades and has helped millions of people to build a better relationship with their lifestyles.
 This diet is not about telling you what you can and cannot eat.
 If you love ice cream, cheesecake, steak, pasta or anything else, you can have it.
-That said, you will become very aware of the impact those food choices has on your body and on what you can eat throughout the rest of the day.
+That said, you will become very aware of the impact those food choices have on your body and on what you can eat throughout the rest of the day.

 In this way, the program is meant to act more as a lifestyle altering plan.
 The hope is that followers will develop the types of habits they can maintain over the long term so their lost weight will never return.